 As you surely know, the Baltic region consists of three countries: Estonia, Latvia and Lithuania.
 Considering this, it might seem odd that out of these three countries, only Estonia is the home of any cryptocurrency exchanges.
 And not only one or two either.
-BTCBear, Jubiter, LATOKEN, Crex24, Kriptomat, Escodex, Elegro and P2PB2B are all registered in Estonia.
+BTCBear, Jubiter, LATOKEN, Crex24 and Kriptomat are all from Estonia.

 The reason for this is that Estonia has a license you can obtain in order to conduct crypto exchange operations as an Estonian company.

-The transaction engine allegedly has a processing speed of up to 10,000 trades per second.
+The transaction engine has a processing speed of up to 10,000 trades per second.
 If you make one or two trades every day, transaction engine speed is quite irrelevant to you.
 But if you’re a day trader looking to find arbitrage opportunities, it can be more important.

 P2PB2B does not explicitly state that US-investors are prohibited from trading.
-Accordingly, we do believe that US-investors can trade here.
-Any US-investors interested in trading here should in any event form their own opinion on any issues arising from their citizenship or residency.
+So, we US-investors should be able to trade here.
+Any US-investors that want to trade here should in any event form their own opinion on any issues arising from their citizenship or residency.

 Available Trading and Liquidity

-P2PB2B supports trading in most of the bigger cryptocurrencies, but you can’t deal with a wide variety of smaller altcoins here.
-This trading platform focuses on enabling trading with the cryptocurrency crown jewels (Bitcoin, Ethereum, NEO, Litecoin, DASH and the like).
-They will surely add more less traded cryptocurrencies in the future though.
+P2PB2B supports trading in most of the bigger cryptos, but you can’t deal with a wide variety of smaller altcoins here.
+This trading platform focuses on enabling trading with the crypto crown jewels (Bitcoin, Ethereum, NEO, Litecoin, DASH and the like).
+They will surely add more less traded cryptos in the future though.
 You’ll just have to wait and see.

 As regards liquidity, this exchange is not a small-time player (but not one of the bigger dragons either).
 On the day of first writing this review (18 December 2018), P2PB2B had a 24 hour trading volume amounting to USD 57 million.
 This placed it on spot no. 46 on the list of exchanges with the highest 24 hour trading volume.
-On the date of last updating this review however (26 March 2020, right in the middle of the crisis with COVID-19), the trading volume had increased to USD 159 million, although the place on the list had dropped to 56.
-Liquidity is thus definitely acceptable, even though there is some room for improvement.
+On the date of last updating this review however (26 March 2020, right in the middle of the crisis with COVID-19), the trading volume had increased to USD 783 million, placing it on number 19 on the list.
+This is a very impressive liquidity.

 P2PB2B Trading fees